 It might not seem like a lot at first, but an extra dollar per hour adds $1,050 to your paycheck just in overtime & hazard pay..

 Tip #2: Introduce Yourself

 Like anything else in life, the person who makes the extra effort will be rewarded.
 Hotshot Superintendents and Captains spend their off-season wading through hundreds of anonymous online applications.
 If you want to stand out from the rest of the crowd, there’s three options:

 The “Good Option” – Pickup the Phone.
 Sometime during the off-season, ideally before the Christmas season, take the time to introduce yourself to your future crew.
 You can find contact information for every single Interagency Hotshot Crew in the US on this site.
 Also, Hotshot Fitness has taken the time to compile a list of every hotshot crews’ website and social media page.

 The “Better Option” – Shake a Hand.
 If you live within 50 miles of a duty station – stop by in person..
 Ask about what positions might be opening up, what they expect from their rookies, and what their crew values are.
 Are they a running crew or a hiking crew?
 Do they need an EMT?
 Will they be light on sawyers?
-This will not only improve your chances of getting hired, but also help you decide if the crew is a right fit for you.
+This will not only improve your chances of getting hired but also help you decide if the crew is the right fit for you.

 “The Best Option” – Take a hike.
 Or a run.
 This cannot be stressed enough: Hotshots prize physical fitness.
 There’s a saying that if you can’t run or hike with the crew, you don’t deserve to be on the crew.
 Ask if you can go on an off-season training run or hike with a Squad boss / Captain / or the Superintendent.
 This demonstrates a number of things: a commitment to the crew, a strong work ethic, a take-charge personality, and (hopefully) shows off your level of physical fitness.